|

 "For in Him we live, and move, and have our being."

-I have revised Science and Health only to give a
+I have revised Science and Health only to give

-finite Truth, though least in the kingdom of heaven is the higher hope on
+in finite Truth, though least in the kingdom of heaven is the higher hope on

 earth, but it will be rejected and reviled until God prepares the soil for the